 - a.
-Select the CSM-39100 to be calibrated by pressing the appropriate (ADJUST) switch.
-Set the LASER current limit (LIM I) to full scale, bandwidth as desired, and current set point to 800 mA (80% of full scale).
+Select the CSM-39020 to be calibrated by pressing the appropriate (ADJUST) switch.
+Set the LASER current limit (LIM I) to full scale, bandwidth as desired, and current set point to 160 mA (80% of full scale).
 Connect a calibrated DMM to measure the current across the output (pins 5 and 8). - b.
 Turn the (LASER ENABLE) ON switch and press the appropriate OUTPUT switch to turn the LASER output on.
-If the LASER output is not on, the LASER I calibration mode cannot be entered. - c.
+If the LASER output is not on, the LASER I calibration mode cannot be entered.
+If the LASER output is on, but the LASER channel is not selected (see Step a), calibration will be performed improperly. - c.
 Enter the LASER I calibration mode by pushing the (GPIB) LOCAL and (LASER DISPLAY) I switches at the same time.
 The LASER display will indicate output current in mA.
 The LDC-3900 will beep when it is ready to accept a new calibration value. - d.
-Press and hold in the (PARAMETER) SET switch and turn the ADJUST knob until the LASER display indicates the same current as measured by the DMM. - e.
+Press and hold in the (PARAMETER) SET switch and turn the ADJUST knob until the LASER display indicates the same current as measured via the DMM. - e.
 Release the (PARAMETER) SET switch to accept the first calibration value.
 After the (LASER DISPLAY) SET switch is released, the LDC-3900 will beep.
-It will then apply the second calibration current, approximately one-fourth of the original current.
+It will then apply the second calibration current, approximately one-fourth of the original current. - f.

-- f.
 The LDC-3900 will beep when it is ready to accept the second calibration value.
-When it does, press and hold in the (PARAMETER) SET switch and turn the ADJUST knob until the LASER display indicates the same current as measured by the DMM. - g.
+When it does, press and hold in the (PARAMETER) SET switch and turn the ADJUST knob until the LASER display indicates the same current as measured via the DMM. - g.
 Release the (PARAMETER) SET switch to accept the second calibration value.
-After the (PARAMETER) SET switch is released, the LDC-3900 will calculate the calibration constants, store them to nonvolatile memory on the CSM-39100, beep, and return to its former (before calibration) state. - h.
+After the (PARAMETER) SET switch is released, the LDC-3900 will calculate the calibration constants, store them to nonvolatile memory on the CSM-39020, beep, and return to its former (before calibration) state. - h.
 Repeat this procedure with the other bandwidth, if desired.